Harshini-V/Drug-Drug-Interaction-Checker/README.txt

-Group 23 Compiled README file.
 Each respective folder in CODE has its own README, relaying the exact same information here.

 GENERAL DATA PROCESSING:
 We had 3 datasets we pulled from: DrugBank, DDInter, and FAERS.